Mustard Recipes

 634 Recipes Next Page >>Recipes Featuring Mustard

-- Mustard and Anchovy Butter
+- Green Olive Mustard Butter (Sandwich Filling)

-1 quart cucumbers cut small 1 quart small cucumbers left whole 2 quarts small onions 3 quarts green tomatoes - cut 2 large heads cauliflower 6 green peppers cut fine Dressing 15 Tablespoon - Mustard Catsup
+1 quart cucumbers cut small 1 quart small cucumbers left whole 2 quarts small onions 3 quarts green tomatoes - cut 2 large heads cauliflower 6 green peppers cut fine Dressing 15 Tablespoon - Aromatic Mustard

-75 small cucumbers 1 head cauliflower 1 dozen sweet green peppers 1 dozen sweet red peppers 2 quarts pickling onions 2 quarts small green tomatoes 2 bunches small carrots Vinegar For brine: - Mustard Sauce | 1/2 Tbsp butter
+75 small cucumbers 1 head cauliflower 1 dozen sweet green peppers 1 dozen sweet red peppers 2 quarts pickling onions 2 quarts small green tomatoes 2 bunches small carrots Vinegar For brine: - Mustard Sauce for Beef and Fish

-1 tablespoons butter 2 tablespoon flour 1 tablespoon French Mustard 1 tablespoon vinegar 1 teaspoon salt 1/2 teaspoon sugar few grains cayenne 1 cup stock - Mustard Sauce for Beef and Fish
+1 tablespoons butter 2 tablespoon flour 1 tablespoon French Mustard 1 tablespoon vinegar 1 teaspoon salt 1/2 teaspoon sugar few grains cayenne 1 cup stock - Mustard Pickles | 1 1/2 gallon white wine vinegar

 1 1/2 gallon white wine vinegar 4 ounces ginger, bruised 2 ounces allspice 1/2 ounce chillies, bruised 2 ounces turmeric 1 pound mustard 1 ounce garlic 2 pounds salt 2 onions, cut in pieces.